Decide before you apply for a wedding license

 States where maiden to middle name is not possible

-All but three states allow a bride's maiden name to become a middle name.
-Bad luck if you live in New Jersey, Ohio or Washington.
-While you will be able to get your maiden name recognized as a middle name on federal identification, state authorities, such as the DMV will not allow it.
+Bad luck if you live in Washington.
+These are the only state that requires a legal name change order if a bride wants to move their maiden name to become a middle name.
+Also check with New Jersey before applying as their policy has changed regularly over the years and customers have mixed success.
+While you will be able to get your maiden name recognized as a middle name on federal identification, the Washington State Department of Licensing will not allow it.
 In such cases you would be required to get the name on your SSA record changed into a format allowed at a state level before the name can be changed on your license.

-If you live in one of these states and are insistent on your maiden name becoming a middle name you must successfully file for a legal name change with the county court.
-The exact process and cost varies between states, but you can generally expect it to take 2-3 months and cost between $250 and $500 in total.
-See our dedicated section on how to legally change names.
+If Washington brides are insistent on their maiden name becoming a middle name they must successfully file for a legal name change with the county court and pay $301.50 in fees.
+Read more on how to legally change names in Washington State.